Got it! So we can prepare for the call, please provide a little more information.

 Further, it helps you secure buy-in from the right leaders across your organization.
 Buy-in is key to ensuring your organization is committed to making master data management a success.

-• People: bring together a team of people who can help make your strategy a soaring success.
+• People: Bring together a cross-organizational team of people who can help make your strategy a soaring success.
 Consider colleagues who are passionate about data.
-Include others who are suffering because you don’t currently have a master data management strategy in place.
-And reach out to business partners who will ultimately benefit once the master data management strategy is fully-executed.
+Include others who are struggling because they don’t have access to trustworthy golden records.
+And reach out to business partners who will ultimately benefit once the master data management strategy is fully executed.

 Once you’ve successfully rolled out the first use case, do a retrospective with the team.
-Understand what went well – and what didn’t.
-Learn from it.
+Understand what went well—and what didn’t.
+Learn from your initial experience.
 Adjust your plan.
 And then get started on the next use case.

 4. Maintenance/DataOps: The final element of your master data management strategy is maintenance.
 And this is where you want to consider incorporating a DataOps mindset.

 DataOps acknowledges the interconnected nature of data engineering, data integration, data quality, and data security/privacy.
-And it aims to help organizations rapidly deliver data that not only accelerates analytics but also enables analytics that were previously deemed impossible.
-It also provides a myriad of benefits ranging from “faster cycle times” to “fewer defects and errors” to “happier customers.”
+And it helps organizations rapidly deliver clean, trustworthy data at scale for use in analytics, operations, and AI applications.
+It also provides a wide range of benefits ranging from faster cycle times to fewer defects and errors to happier customers.

-As you can see, investing in a master data management strategy is critical for data-driven organizations.
-Not only does it help you align business goals with technical objectives, but it also ensures the entire organization is aligned to the definition of success.
+As you can see, investing in a master data management strategy is critical for data- and AI-driven organizations.
+Not only does it help you align business goals with technical objectives, but it also ensures the entire organization agrees on the definition of success.

-By taking the time to identify your challenges and goals, develop the deployment plan and architecture scope, and embrace a DataOps approach, you’ll set your organization on the path to becoming truly data-driven.
+By taking the time to identify your challenges and goals, develop the deployment plan and architecture scope, and embrace a DataOps approach, you’ll set your organization on the path to becoming truly data- and AI-driven.